If you’re running a home-based business, you probably know that not all the rules and regulations that apply to large companies apply to you.

 1. Decide on the Form of Your Business

-One of the most important things you’ll have to do when starting your home business is choose its form.
+One of the most important things you’ll have to do when starting your home business chooses its form.

 This is where most of the home business owners decide to operate as sole proprietors.